Wildfires in West explode in size amid hot, windy conditions

 Moments later, she said, “Oh — we just added another zone to the evacuation warning.”

-Smoke from the blaze shut down a portion of Highway 28 between Hot Springs and Elmo because of the thick smoke, according to the Montana Department of Transportation.
+Smoke shut down a portion of Highway 28 between Hot Springs and Elmo because of the thick smoke, according to the Montana Department of Transportation.

 Crews from several different agencies were fighting the fire on Saturday, including the Confederated Salish and Kootenai Tribes Fire Division.
 Six helicopters were making drops on the fire, aided by 22 engines on the ground.